 Google Analytics is the tool that allows you to collect the data on website traffic and customer behaviour, analyze and interpret it.
 By using it in a combination with a shopping cart, it can give you the insights to the relations between your actions and traffic, average order value, conversion rate, and so on.

-In this article we’ll learn how to install Google Analytics on one of the most widespread e-Commerce solution -- WooCommerce.
+In this article we’ll learn how to install Google Analytics on one of the leading eCommerce solutions -- WooCommerce.
 Being a WordPress plugin, it transforms the CMS into a shopping cart with an optimal correlation between the level of user-friendliness, customization and functionality.

 How to Install Google Analytics on WooCommerce